Open-Markets-Initiative/wireshark-lua/README.md

 Please report any dissection errors as issues.
 Include a small note on the protocol and version, and a minimal capture demonstrating the problem.
 Also consider including a link or pdf specification documenting the correct behavior.

-Production captures are required for protocol verification.
-If your organization has the rights to donate captures, and you wish to make the world a better place, please contact us.
+Production packet captures are required for protocol verification.
+If your organization has the rights to packet captures, and you wish to make the world a better place, please post captures to this project.
+[Untested Protocols](https://github.com/Open-Markets-Initiative/wireshark-lua/wiki/Data "Unverified Protocol Data List")
 ## Open Markets Initiative

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-Please check out our other projects: [Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Repository Directory")
+For full list of OMI projects, rules and regulations: [Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Directory")

 ## Disclaimer